joakimsk/docs/docs/source/filterscript.rst

     <predicate> ::= <predicate> AND <predicate>
                 |  <predicate> OR <predicate>
                 |  NOT <predicate>
+                |  TRAFFIC <predicate>
                 |  '(' <predicate> ')'

 Logical operators can be written in lowercase as well as uppercase letters as well as with symbols '|' or '&'.

+Using the keyword ``TRAFFIC`` before a predicate means that the predicate applies to the digipeater or igate that the node sends traffic to.

 Actions
 -------